 Thursday Cabinet allows ministers to consider strategic issues from a whole of government perspective.
 It is supported by strategic discussion papers (also called an ‘A3’ or a ‘placemat’).
 Formal Cabinet papers are generally not considered at a Thursday meeting.

 Where a Cabinet meeting falls on a public holiday, it will generally be rescheduled for the next business day.

-Upcoming meeting date can be viewed in the 2019 South Australian Executive Government meetings document.
+Upcoming meeting dates can be viewed in the Cabinet, Cabinet Committee and Executive Council meetings document.

 Advice on changes to Cabinet meeting days is provided on the News and updates page.